Calabozo: Climate

 The climate is typical of the geographical area, typical of the plains, with an average annual temperature of 27.5 °C; a monthly maximum of 34.4 °C and a minimum of 20 °C. There are two well-differentiated climatic periods: the dry period between the months of November to May and the rainy period between the months of May to October.
-The months where the temperature is higher and the suffocating heat are: March and April and the month of September.
+The months where the temperature is higher and the suffocating heat are: March and April and October and November.